Nuyyu/CasherRest/README.md

 # Getting Started
-Follow these steps to get started with Casher-Res:
+Follow these steps to get started with Casher:
 - Clone the repository: git clone https://github.com/howsy/CasherRegester.git
 - Install dependencies: npm install
 - Run the application: npm start
 - How to Contribute

 We welcome contributions!
-If you'd like to contribute to Casher-Res, please follow our Contribution Guidelines.
+If you'd like to contribute to Casher, please follow our Contribution Guidelines.

 # Contact